ardnew/gosh/cmd/goshfun/README.md

 2. Generate Go source code and build for default packages: `goshfun` (by default this will generate an executable in the current directory named `gof`, and symlinks in `./gosh` each pointing to `../gof`)

 At this point you now have a shell interface for all of the functions it printed during generation.
-You can review those functions by just running `fun` without any arguments (or run `fun -h`).
+You can review those functions by just running `fun` without any arguments (or run `fun -h`, or list the directory contents in the directory `./gosh` containing the symlinks).

 ## Usage